 - Pooled income fund

 Retained life interest in a home or farm

 - Paid-up life insurance

 Some businesses may also qualify for the credit through outright or planned gifts to endowments.
 Businesses that are eligible include "C" corporations, "S" corporations, partnerships and limited liability companies.
 The credit is passed through to partners or shareholders according to their proportionate shares of ownership.
 Businesses are eligible for a credit of 20 percent of the qualifying outright gift and 40 percent of planned gifts to a maximum of $10,000 per partner or shareholder.

 For both individuals and businesses, the credit must be used in the year of the gift.
 Any excess may be used as a tax deduction against Montana income.
 Gifts of appreciated property such as stocks or real estate may provide even greater savings by avoiding capital gains tax.

-For more information on federal or state tax advantages, please contact Ric Thomas, Senior Vice President.
+For more information on federal or state tax advantages, please contact David Gant, Assistant Vice President of Gift Planning.